 Developing a mission-driven compensation strategy

-The competition for talent is fierce.
-The national unemployment rate is 3.9% as of March 2024.
-And nonprofit organizations are also seeing increased wage pressures from previously unlikely sources, including restaurants, hospitality, retail, fast food restaurants and distribution centers.
+The competition for talent is fierce, so developing a mission driven compensation strategy is critical to recruiting and retaining top talent.
+With the national unemployment rate at 3.9% as of March 2024, nonprofit organizations are seeing increased wage pressures with competition from previously unlikely sources, including restaurants, hospitality, retail, fast food restaurants and distribution centers.

 The current labor market in the United States is characterized by a high demand for skilled labor and a shortage of available talent.
 With more than 8.9 million job openings and only 6.5 million unemployed workers actively seeking employment, the market is exceptionally tight, including for nonprofit organizations.

-This imbalance has led to highly competitive wages as employers strive to attract and retain the best talent.
-They are often compelled to offer increased compensation, flexibility and better work-life balance to lure and retain skilled workers.
+This imbalance has led to highly competitive wages as employers strive to attract and retain the talent their business requires.
+All businesses, including nonprofits are often compelled to offer increased compensation, flexibility and better work-life balance to lure and retain skilled workers.

 Compensation planning

-Compensation planning has often been a significant challenge for agencies, and it has become even more difficult when considering the numerous factors impacting compensation decisions, such as:
+Compensation planning has often been a significant challenge for agencies, and it has become even more difficult when considering the numerous questions your organization must consider and answer as you craft a competitive compensation plan including:

 - What is our compensation philosophy?